-While this may all still sound a little confusing, there are some recommended guidelines you can follow when designing websites for your clients.
+While this may all still sound a little confusing, there are recommended guidelines to follow when designing websites.
 The best roadmap for meeting the needs of people protected by the ADA is the Web Content Accessibility Guidelines (WCAG).

 This set of guidelines is very thorough and specific.
 It provides three levels of compliance, relevant for various needs.
 These are valuable for your agency to use as it strives to make real improvements to its web accessibility.
 Otherwise, you risk having to deal with the fallout from unhappy clients whose sites have been penalized.

 While WCAG standards have not been passed into law, they are the most widely-accepted guidelines.
-They have the backing of W3C and the broader web development community, and should be the first stop on your accessibility journey.
+They have the backing of W3C and the broader web development community, and should be the first stop on ADA compliance and your accessibility journey.

 4 Principles You Should Know and Follow to Help Prevent Compliance Litigation

 WCAG 2.1 outlines its requirements under four broad principles.
-Within each area a principle covers, there are specific actions outlined that you can take in order to meet one of three levels of compliance.
+Within each area a principle covers, there are actions you can take to meet one of three levels of compliance.
 The levels range from A (the lowest) to AAA (the highest or most compliant).
 Let’s look at the four principles and what they involve.

-For a website to be WCAG compliant, its content needs to be perceivable by the user.
+For a website to follow WCAG and ADA compliance, its content needs to be perceivable by the user.
 This means they can use their senses to interact with it.
 Most of us do this with sight, but not everyone can do that.
 Some users may need to hear or touch the content in order to understand it.

 For example, screen readers are a common tool used to assist web users who have complete or partial sight impairment.
 This technology relies on consistent and accurate formatting in order to read content in a way that makes sense.
 That includes the use of appropriate heading styles, just to give one example.

 This principle refers to how users interact with technology.
-For example, someone who does not need accommodations might swipe with their finger, or see where a control feature is and then click on it.
+For example, someone who doesn’t need accommodations might swipe with their finger, or see where a control feature is to click on.
 If that’s not an option for users, they need an alternative way to navigate content.

 In some cases, this might mean a person needs to use the keyboard or voice commands to navigate a website.
 The Operable principle means that mouse-over items and features like drop-down menus in a form need to be accessible through keyboard actions.

-When it comes to this principle, there’s a bit more to it than “can the user understand how to use your website”?
+When it comes to this principle, there’s a bit more to it than whether the user can understand how to use your website.
 Meeting this principle means that your structure and navigation need to be consistent throughout your client’s website.
 Someone should not have to relearn how to use your site as they view each new page.